 - and that searching is done for both validation reasons (should I include X in my tender?) as well as ‘researching my problem’ reasons i.e. nearly everyone will have researched you online before they go to the trouble of contacting you

-But how can you really prove matters originating from search in a professional services firm?
+How can you really prove matters originate from search in a professional services firm?

 Well for a start you might use web analytics (Google Analytics for most lawyers and accountants) to look at people over a longer (multi-year) period who:

 - come in to your website direct from a search engine